San Andreas (film): Release

-On December 5, 2013, Warner Bros. set the film for a June 5, 2015, release, in 2D and 3D.
-On October 21, 2014, Warner Bros. moved up the film's original release date from June 5, 2015, then to May 29, 2015.
-It was the company's first film to be released in Dolby Cinema.
+San Andreas premiered on May 26, 2015, at the Dolby Theatre in Hollywood, Los Angeles.
+It was initially scheduled for a 2D and 3D release on June 5, 2015, but was later moved up a week.
+San Andreas was also released in Dolby Vision, making it Warner Bros.
+Pictures' first film to adopt the format.

 Home media

-San Andreas was released on Digital HD and Blu-ray/DVD on October 13, 2015.
+San Andreas was released as a digital download, and on Blu-ray and DVD on October 13, 2015.
 Upon its first week of release on home media in the U.S., the film topped the Nielsen VideoScan First Alert chart, which tracks overall disc sales, and debuted at number 2 at the Blu-ray Disc sales chart with 40% of unit sales coming from Blu-ray, a surprisingly low ratio given the film's over-the-top special effects.
 It was blocked by the Diamond Edition Blu-ray Disc edition of the 1992 Disney animated classic Aladdin.
 As of 2016, it is available in 4K UHD Blu-ray.